 Active Workforce started their walking day trips in 2018.
 We hold many lunchtime walks within our organisations and wanted to bring everyone together through a walking challenge.
 This idea was meant for a 'one off walk' but by popular demand, we have kept them going throughout the year.
 These walks are a great way to exercise and socialise outside of your workplace.

-Our next walk will take us to the summit of Helvellyn in the Lake District.
-This challenging walk will take place on Saturday 30th March 2019.
+We're still deciding on our next walk which will take place March 2020.
 For more information or to book on to this please contact us on 0151 934 2079 or Active.Workforce@sefton.gov.uk

 Delamere Forest is a large wood near the village of Delamere in Cheshire, England.
 The woodland, covers an area of 972 hectares making it the largest area of woodland in the county.